Group Workplace Assessments

-The Group Communication Assessment lets you see what the people in your workplace have to say about the quality and effectiveness of the work habits and communications they see on a daily basis.
-You will also see which of these common workplace issues are the most challenging for your group members:
+The Group Workplace Assessments allow you see what the people in your workplace have to say about the quality and effectiveness of the work habits and communications they experience on a daily basis.
+You will also learn which of these common workplace issues are the most challenging for your group members:

 - Lateness – People having to wait for work results, or wait for people to show up;